sonos/dinghy/README.md

 ## Getting started

-Depending on what is your targets and your workstation, setting up Dinghy can be more or less easy.
+Depending on your targets and your workstation, the ease of setting up Dinghy can vary.

-* [Android](docs/android.md) is relatively easy, specifically if you already are a mobile developper
+* [Android](docs/android.md) is relatively easy, specifically if you already are a mobile developer.
 * [iOS](docs/ios.md) setup has a lot of steps, but at least Apple provides everything you will need.
-Once again, if you are an iOS developper, most of the heavy lifting has been already done.
-And if you are not, be aware that you won't have anything to pay.
+Once again, if you are an iOS developer, most of the heavy lifting has been already done.
+And if you are not, be aware that you won't have to pay anything.
-* [other remore ssh-accessible devices](docs/ssh.md) easiest from dinghy point of view, but you willbe on your own to obtain the toolchain for your device architecture and operating system.
-If your device is a RaspberryPi running raspbian, we can help :)
+* [other remote ssh-accessible devices](docs/ssh.md) are the easiest from dinghy point of view, but you will be on your own to obtain the toolchain for your device architecture and operating system.
+If your device is a Raspberry Pi running raspbian, we can help. :)

 ## Advanced topics and features

 * Some projects need [resources files](docs/files.md) for running their tests or benches.
-Dinghy tries its best to make it work in as many project/target configuration as possible but some projects needs a bit of help.
+Dinghy tries its best to make it work in as many project/target configurations as possible but some projects need a bit of help.
-* In some bigger projects, you may need to [filter](docs/filter.md) you projects members depending on the platform you want to test.
+* In some bigger projects, you may need to [filter](docs/filter.md) your project's members depending on the platform you want to test.
 * Passing [environment](docs/vars.md) variables to your executable may sometimes be useful.
 * Dinghy offers an [overlay](docs/overlay.md) system to "add" stuff to your toolchain